Pipelines

 In other words, every time you re-run a workflow, create a pull request, push a tag, or start a promotion, the pipeline is added to the end of the same-commit queue.

-The downside of this stategy is that it may create conflicts due to pipelines running in parallel.
+The downside of this strategy is that it may create conflicts due to pipelines running in parallel.
 In the example above, two deploy pipelines may try to deploy conflicting versions into the same environment, leading to instability.

 In the example above we have two queues.
 The "main" queue runs CI pipelines for all commits.
 The possibly-disrupting deployment pipelines are assigned to a separate "deployment" queue.
-Thus, deployments are forced to run in sequence, avoiding conflics due to parallelism.
+Thus, deployments are forced to run in sequence, avoiding conflicts due to parallelism.

 Queue scopes